 - GreenSock Animations

 The application uses native AngularJS $http by default to make calls back to the server.
-However, by going to app/services/config.js you can switch from using $http to using BreezeJS.
-When using BreezeJS you’ll also need to include jQuery and Q (these are already loaded in index.html to keep things simple).
+However, by going to app/customersApp/services/config.js you can switch from using $http to using BreezeJS.
+When using BreezeJS you’ll also need to include jQuery and and helper script for $q (these are already loaded in index.html to keep things simple).
 For more details on what BreezeJS is all about check out my previous post.

 The application has several views designed to cover different aspects of AngularJS from editing data to displaying, paging, and filtering data.
 Here are the main views:

-This view provides multiple views of customer data (Card View and List View), supports paging, and provides filtering functionality.
+This view provides multiple views of customer data (Card View and List View), supports paging, allows customers to be added or removed, and provides filtering functionality.

 This view displays customer information and allows customers to be edited (by clicking their name), deleted (by clicking the X), or their orders to be viewed.

-This view display customer information in a standard list type of view.
+This view displays customer information in a standard list type of view.

-This view adds some validation including a custom directive that ensures that the email address being added is unique.
+This view adds some custom AngularJS validation including a custom directive (wcUnique.js) that ensures that the email address being added is unique.

 There isn’t much to this view but I listed it for the sake of completeness.